RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Results

 \item[\textbf{3.
 SMO Search}.] {\Recover} is now free to select any drug pairs of interest for testing, with the requirement that any single drug may be selected no more than 5 times (to avoid oversampling and depletion of chemical stock).
 Three such rounds have been performed in this manner.

 \end{itemize}

 The search space was constructed as follows.
-The NCI-ALMANAC includes 95 unique drugs that were employed in combinations tested on the MCF7 cell line, see grey area in Figure \ref{fig:synergy_dist}A. We chose to deprioritise drugs without a well-characterised mechanism of action (MoA) to facilitate biological interpretation and validation of the results, see light blue area in Figure \ref{fig:synergy_dist}A. To achieve this, drugs in NCI-ALMANAC were annotated with known targets extracted from the ChEMBL drug mechanism table: 54 drugs matched with at least one known target were thus selected.
+The NCI-ALMANAC includes 95 unique drugs that were employed in combinations tested on the MCF7 cell line, see grey area in Figure \ref{fig:synergy_dist}B. We chose to deprioritise drugs without a well-characterised mechanism of action (MoA) to facilitate biological interpretation and validation of the results, see light blue area in Figure \ref{fig:synergy_dist}B. To achieve this, drugs in NCI-ALMANAC were annotated with known targets extracted from the ChEMBL drug mechanism table: 54 drugs matched with at least one known target were thus selected.
 An additional 54 drugs were selected by clustering drugs with known MoA that are included in the DrugComb \citep{zagidullin2019drugcomb} database but not in NCI-ALMANAC, see Appendix \ref{sec:dataset_processing} for details.
-Hence, a search space including a total of 2,916 drug combinations was obtained, see the white area in the left bottom corner of Figure \ref{fig:synergy_dist}A.
+Hence, a search space including a total of 2,916 drug combinations was obtained, see the white area in Figure \ref{fig:synergy_dist}B. \Review{In Figure \ref{fig:synergy_dist}A, we illustrate the pairs of drugs selected in each round of experiments.}

-In Figure \ref{fig:synergy_dist}B, we plot the cumulative density function of each experimental round.
+\Review{We now evaluate both the synergy scores of the drug combinations selected and the underlying accuracy of the model.} In Figure \ref{fig:synergy_dist}C, we plot the cumulative density function of each experimental round.
 We note that the mean synergy score significantly increases between the first and the third round (\textit{t}-test, $\text{p}<0.05$); this trend further continues by the fifth round (\textit{t}-test, $\text{p}<10^{-5}$).
 Moreover, the distribution starts developing a heavier tail towards high max Bliss synergy scores.
-This emergent heavy tail already appears significant when comparing the distribution in the first SMO Search round to the background distribution of synergy scores in NCI-ALMANAC (Kolmogorov--Smirnov test, $\text{p}<0.025$), see Figure \ref{fig:data_summary}B. Finally, the highest max Bliss synergy score observed increases between rounds until the second SMO Search round, whereby the behaviour appears to have saturated.
+This emergent heavy tail already appears significant when comparing the distribution in the first SMO Search round to the background distribution of synergy scores in NCI-ALMANAC (Kolmogorov--Smirnov test, $\text{p}<0.025$), see Figure \ref{fig:data_summary}C. Finally, the highest max Bliss synergy score observed increases between rounds until the second SMO Search round, whereby the behaviour appears to have saturated.